 It’s not what you know… oh, hang on: it IS what you know!

 I’m fed up of people who should know better saying they’re bored with the false dichotomy of skills versus knowledge.
 The knowledge vs skills debate is always worth having because it conceals a more fundamental disagreement (a real dichotomy, if you will.) about what’s most important.
 Let’s agree that no one is actually advocating that no knowledge is taught.
 I’m sure this is true.
-But saying that knowledge is just a foundation for higher order thinking isn’t good enough.
+But saying that knowledge is ‘just a foundation for higher order thinking’ isn’t good enough either.

 This picture from Joe Kirby’s blog sums it up for me:

 Analysis, application, evaluation and all the rest are the merely the visible tip of what we know, the product of our knowledge.
 Quite literally, we can’t think about anything we don’t know.
 Any attempt to suggest that imagination is the ability to think about stuff we don’t know is mistaken.
 If we try to think about something unknown to us we rely on analogies, symbols and metaphors using thing we do know.
 (At least, that’s what I reckon – I’m happy to be proved wrong on this.)
-It’s not good enough to say that, yes of course knowledge is important.
+It’s not good enough to say that, “Yes of course knowledge is important” in one breath and then bang on about so-called ’21st century skills’ in the next.